khushbuSinha29/khushbuSinha29/README.md

 - 👋 Hi, I’m @khushbuSinha29
 - 👀 I’m interested in coding and learning new technologies.
 - 🌱 I’m currently learning frontend devlopment.
-I have learned HTML, CSS, JS and now started with React.
+I have learned HTML, CSS, JS and now learning ReactJS.
 - 💞️ I’m looking to collaborate on projects where I could use my learning.